 How do I know if my garage door sensors need repair?

-Common signs include the door reversing for no apparent reason, inconsistent operation, complete inability to close, or sensor indicator lights blinking or staying off when they should be solid.
+Common signs include the door reversing for no apparent reason, inconsistent operation, complete inability to close, or sensor indicator lights blinking or staying off unexpectedly.

 Can I fix garage door sensors myself?